brentgarren/Attack-Surface/README.md

 - Shows all assets (internal and external) through API intergrations with existing tools
  - builds an inventory of all tools
+ - Queries consolidated data to identify vulnerability scope and gaps in controls
  -